vikas924/Awesome-books/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [https://github.com/vikas924/Awesome-books/issues](../../issues/).
+Feel free to check the [issues](https://github.com/vikas924/Awesome-books/issues) page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>